o-t-w/blog/src/content/blog/popovers.md

 The `overlay` transition is necessary boilerplate when transitioning an element in or out of the top layer.
 The [`overlay`](https://drafts.csswg.org/css-position-4/#overlay) property was added to CSS purely for this use case and has no other practical application.
 It is an unusual property to the extent that, outside of transitions, it can only be specified by the browser — you can't set it with your own CSS.
 By default, a dialog or popover is instantly removed from the top layer when closed.
 This will lead to the element getting clipped and obscured.
 By transitioning `overlay`, the element stays in the top layer until the transition has finished.

-`transition-behavior` is another new CSS property that can be set to either `normal` or `allow-discrete`.
+`transition-behavior` is a new CSS property that can be set to either `normal` or `allow-discrete`.
 In the above code example I'm using the shorthand.

 Similarly for the `display` property, by including it in the transition and specifying `transition-behavior: allow-discrete` we ensure that a change from `display: none` happens at the very start of the entrance transition and that a change to `display: none` happens at the very end of the exit transition.